Meet our community.

 Sophia Kerby is the Deputy Director of Reproductive Rights at State Innovation Exchange.
 In this role, she supports state legislators across the country in advancing and defending progressive reproductive health policy.
 Most recently, she served as the Senior Manager of State and Local Campaigns at Advocates for Youth, where she worked with state-based organizations and youth activists to advocate for cultural and policy changes that improved young people’s reproductive and sexual health.
 Sophia brings experience in racial equality, criminal justice, gender and economic justice policy to State Innovation Exchange, having worked on these issues at the Brennan Center for Justice and Center for American Progress.
 Since 2017, she has served on the board of Reproductive Health Access Project (RHAP).
 Her work has been published in Feministing, Huffington Post, Mic, and, the National Journal.
 Sophia is based in Washington, DC, holds a B.A in Government and Politics from the University of Maryland-College Park, and is pursuing a Masters in Business Administration at Georgetown University.
 You can follow Sophia on Twitter at @SophiaKerby.

 Jasmine Leeward is a communications strategist committed to the delicate work of culture shifting towards Black and Brown liberation, particularly in the US south.
-She currently serves as the Communications Specialist for New Virginia Majority, a group organizing for racial, environmental, and economic justice through strategic electoral work and grassroots campaigns.
-She has worked on campaigns to expand access to affordable healthcare, voting rights restoration, and increasing state-funding for public education.
+She currently serves as the Social Media Manager for the Women’s March, Inc. She has worked on campaigns to expand access to affordable healthcare, voting rights restoration, and increasing state-funding for public education.
 One of Jasmine’s primary goals as a writer is to translate complex policy into accessible stories that inspire people to action.
 She sees her writing as a reflection of Audre Lorde’s definition of survival: learning how to stand alone, unpopular and sometimes reviled, and how to make common cause with those others identified as outside the structures in order to define and seek a world in which we can all flourish.

 Taja Lindley is a courageous, truth-telling creatress; an unapologetically proud queer femme feminist; daughter of a single mot her; eldest of three sisters; committed to the wellness, creativity and bodily autonomy of women and girls of color.